kraack-tech/BSc_Computer_Science-Data_Science/Algorithms_and_Data_Structures_I/README.md

-# Algorithms and Data Structures I
+# Algorithms and Data Structures I - Midterm

 ### Part of BSc Computer Science (Data Science) degree at Goldsmiths, University of London
-##### Throughout this course, the learning progress is also uploaded to my homepage.
+##### The midterm project will not be pushed before completion due to reference policies